chigix/chiji-frontend/README.md

 # Main Point

-In the Chiji Solution, the front-end project could be resolved as the three partition:
+In the Chiji Solution, the front-end project could be resolved, around the resources, as the three partition:

 1. Resource Positioning
-2. Requirement Annotation
+2. Resource Relation
 3. Resource Releasing

 Every assetic file (css, js, scripts, images) are treated as Resources located into one Project.
 Then the project would try to find target assetic files and registered as mapped resource object through SourceRoad, which with responsible for Assetic Pre-building and Releasing Flow.